robotics-88/open-goodfire-tools/README.md

 - [X] Base Canopy Height Model tif
 - [X] Segmented LAS file
 - [ ] Diameter at Breast Height csv

+## DBH generation script

+Run `python generate_dbh.py -v`.
+This will load a default segmented `.las` file, calculate the DBH for every tree it can find, and write the result to a file of the same name, with the `.csv` extension.
+- `-v`, `-vv`, `--verbosity 1/2`: these flags / args will increase the verbosity of the program and give you more visibility into what its doing.
+I recommend running with verbosity=1 for the most relevant information
+- `--visualize`: this flag will tell the program to pause and visualize every processed tree.
+This is also a good way to get a sense of what its doing.
+The program will continue once you close the plot.